Ahmed Abdallah Mohamed Sambi: Corruption charges

 In 2018 Sambi was charged for planning the Comoros Passport scheme with Bashar Kiwan netting $200 million dollar from the UAE government.

 In August 2018, Comoros authorities charged former president Ahmed Abdullah Sambi and Bachar Kiwan with corruption, embezzlement of public funds and forgery related to the sales of Comoros passports.
 Sambi was jailed, and in September 2018 appealed to the Supreme Court to be granted unrestricted access to his lawyer to defend himself in the corruption case.

 From 21 to 24 November 2022, Ahmed Abdullah Sambi, Bashar Kiwan, Majd Suleiman, and other directors of Comoro Gulf Holdings, the company that allegedly facilitated the sales, were tried for high treason, embezzlement and money laundering of Comorian public funds allegedly diverted from the economic citizenship program.
 Prosecutors sought a life sentence for the former president and his accomplices.
 On 28 November 2022, Sambi was sentenced to life in prison.

 Political views

-Sambi has been quoted as saying that Comoros is not ready to become an Islamic state, nor will anyone be forced to wear a veil under his presidency.
+Sambi has been quoted as saying that Comoros was not ready to become an Islamic state, nor would anyone be forced to wear a veil under his presidency.
 He also promised to fight corruption, create jobs and build better houses for the majority of Comorians living in poverty.